PaloAltoNetworks/terraform-azurerm-swfw-modules/modules/vmss/README.md

 probes, while the data plane remains unconfigured.
 An easy solution would to bo configure an interface swap, unfortunately this is not available in the Azure VM-Series image yet.

+## Orchestration modes
+This module allows you to deploy a Virtual Machine Scale Set (VMSS) with a configurable orchestration mode.

+The choice of mode is determined by the orchestration_type variable, which provides a single point of control over the VMSS deployment.

+Flexible Orchestration: If orchestration_type is set to False, the module provisions an azurerm_orchestrated_virtual_machine_scale_set.
+For this mode to function correctly, the scale set's identity type must be set to UserAssigned.
+This is a requirement for managing individual VMs within the set.

+Uniform Orchestration: If orchestration_type is set to True, the module provisions an azurerm_linux_virtual_machine_scale_set.
+This resource is used for traditional, uniform orchestration, where all VMs are managed as a single entity.

+By default Traditinal, uniform orchestration is used.
+To change the orchestration mode you will need to change your orchestration_type variable from false to true

 ## Custom Metrics and Autoscaling

 Firewalls can publish custom metrics (for example `panSessionUtilization`) to Azure Application Insights to improve the